Some of these pics were taken by my dad, who’s a tremendous photographer.

 I’m doing some marketing for my dad here.
 Yeah, it’s shameless, but it’s just that he’s such a wonderful nature photographer.
+Really, he is.
 He’s been at it for over 50 years now, and his feed never ceases to surprise me.
 (I’m Hugh Edward Naylor IV, and he’s the III, by the way.
 It sounds regal, yes, but it’s actually not.
 Just a bunch of hillbillies who’ve kept the naming going for far too long …)

 If you’re like me, and you’re probably not, then you’re watching the price of bitcoin fluctuate … wildly.
 Lots of people have gotten into the crypto game in recent years, and when they see the huge price swings that bitcoin regularly goes through, they FREAK OUT.
-And so they make impulsive decisions at, like, a $400 drop in a cupla days, pulling out all their cash or whatever.
+And so they make impulsive decisions at, like, a $400 drop in a cupla days, pulling out all their cash.

 Well, I’m here to say, big deal.
 Happens all the time.
 Don’t freak out.